Dava1037/IoTRaspberry/README.md

 ## 3. DHT11
+We created a database with some data that we got from a sensor

 ## 26.9
 We had an basic introduce to HTML, talking about the anatomy of elements for example.